2018 Moroccan Throne Cup

-The 2018 Moroccan Throne Cup will be the 62nd staging of the Moroccan Throne Cup, the knockout football tournament in Morocco.
-The winners will be assured a place for the 2018–19 CAF Confederation Cup.
+The 2018 Moroccan Throne Cup was the 62nd staging of the Moroccan Throne Cup, the knockout football tournament in Morocco.
+The winners were assured a place for the 2018–19 CAF Confederation Cup.

 The 2018 Moroccan Throne Cup Final played at the Prince Moulay Abdellah Stadium in Rabat, on 18 November 2018.
 Nahdat Berkane winning their 1st title.

 Fourth round

 The fourth round was played on 12–16 May 2018.

 Final phase

 Qualified teams

 The following teams competed in the 2018 Coupe du Trône.